Aziz Diya: Early life and education

-His Work in the government
+Work in the government

 Zia filled several government and security positions.
 He started as a paper recorder at the Public Health Directorate in Makkah, then in the office of the Director of Public Security.
 Then he became a control clerk with the city police, before returning to Makkah to receive a short military course, after which he was appointed head of the third region in Makkah, and continued his work in the police for several years before deciding to join the Mission Preparation School during its opening, and then set out on his incomplete educational journey to Egypt and Lebanon.

 He returned to work in the police for a while and then left again for Cairo to join the Criminal Investigation Institute of the Faculty of Law, but his journey was not completed again due to his financial circumstances.
 He returned to the Kingdom and was appointed Head of the Police Execution Department, then Assistant to the Director General of the Ministry of Defense, and then Director of Saudi Airlines during the reign of the first Minister of Defense, Prince Mansour bin Abdulaziz Al Saud.

-Due to political disputes, he was forced to leave the Kingdom at the end of the 1940s.
+Due to the political disputes, he was forced to leave the Kingdom at the end of the 1940s.
 He went to Egypt and then India, where he worked at Arab Radio in Bombay, accompanied by his wife, Asmaa Zaazou, who also worked there as the first Saudi broadcaster from outside the Kingdom.
 He returned to the Kingdom after two years of residence in India, and was appointed Director of the Foreigners Control Office.
 Then he was appointed undersecretary to the Director of Public Security for Investigation Affairs, Passports and Nationality.

-His work in press
+Work in press

 Zia worked in the press from an early age.
 He was one of the first to write a political article in Al-Bilad newspaper, one of the oldest Saudi newspapers, at an early age.
-He co-founded the Okaz newspaper and served as its editor-in-chief for ten months.
+He co-founded the newspaper Okaz and served as its editor-in-chief for ten months.
 He took over as editor-in-chief of Al-Madina newspaper in 1964, before he was removed after only 40 days due to his publication of documents revealing some financial irregularities in the Ministry of Petroleum.

 He specialized in the political article, where he wrote for Saudi Radio as a political commentator for about 15 years and had a series of articles in response to the attacks that the Egyptian media launched on the Kingdom during the period before the 1967 setback.
 He participated as a daily and weekly writer and during different periods in his life in different newspapers such as: Okaz, Medina, Riyadh, Al-Bilad, Al-Nadwa, Al-Yamamah, National Guard and Al-Jeel magazines.
 He has written in addition to the political field in the literary and social fields.
 Many of these articles were republished in the complete series of works by Professor Aziz Zia, which was guaranteed to be printed and issued by Professor Abdel-Maqsoud Khoja through the Al-Thaniah Cultural Foundation and Forum.